mdoradom/ludis_2025/assets/audio/effects/AUDIO_LICENSES.md

 ## License Information

 ### CC0 1.0 Universal (Public Domain)
 The Creative Commons CC0 Public Domain Dedication waives copyright interest in a work you've created and dedicates it to the world-wide public domain.
-Use CC0 to opt out of copyright entirely and ensure your work has the widest reach.

 **What this means for our project:**
 - These assets can be used for any purpose, including commercial use
 - No attribution is required (though appreciated)
 - Assets can be modified, distributed, and used without restrictions

+### Attribution 4.0 International (CC BY 4.0)
+This license allows reusers to distribute, remix, adapt, and build upon the material in any medium or format, so long as attribution is given to the creator.

+**What this means for our project:**
+- These assets can be used for any purpose, including commercial use
+- Attribution is required and must be clearly visible
+- Assets can be modified and distributed with proper credit

 ### Source Attribution
-While not required by the CC0 license, we acknowledge:
+We acknowledge the following creators:
 - **Kenney Vleugels** (kenney.nl) for providing high-quality, free game assets to the community
+- **MrFossy** (Freesound.org) for contributing sticker sound effects to the public domain
+- **KVV_Audio** (Freesound.org) for the letter snap sound effect under CC BY 4.0

 ## Audio File Locations
 ```
 assets/
 └── audio/
     ├── effects/
+    │   ├── switch_006.ogg
+    │   ├── sfx_stickerripper_foil_05.wav
+    │   └── letter_snap_1.wav
-    │   └── switch_006.ogg
+    │   └── letter_snap_2.wav
     └── music/
         └── (placeholder for future music files)
 ```